$OIDC^2$: Open Identity Certification with OpenID Connect: Introduction to OAuth 2.0 and oidc

 \subsection{OAuth 2.0}

-The OAuth 2.0 authorization framework, as defined in \rfc{6749}, is based on HTTP (\rfc{7231}) and the JavaScript Object Notation (JSON) \rfc{8259}.
+The OAuth 2.0 authorization framework, as defined in \rfc{6749}, is based on \ac{http} (\rfc{7231}) and \jp{JSON (\rfc{8259})}.
 It allows a user to grant his Client scoped access to his resources on a server, e.g., to only read emails.
 A Client can be a web application, or a native email client application.
-In OAuth 2.0, this server is called Resource Server (RS) because it protects the user's Protected Resources (PR); the user is called the Resource Owner (RO).
+In OAuth 2.0, this server is called \ac{rs} because it protects the user's \acp{pr}; the user is called the \ac{ro}.

-Without OAuth 2.0, the RO would leave his credentials with his Client to log in directly to the RS.
-With OAuth 2.0, the RO logs in to an Authorization Server (AS) and tells the AS to authorize the Client to access a scoped set of PRs.
-To do this, the AS issues an Access Token (AT) to the Client.
-This AT allows the Client to access the PRs on the RS.
+Without OAuth 2.0, the \ac{ro} would leave his credentials with his Client to log in directly to the \ac{rs}.
+With OAuth 2.0, the \ac{ro} logs in to an \ac{as} and tells the \ac{as} to authorize the Client to access a scoped set of \acp{pr}.
+To do this, the \ac{as} issues an \ac{at} to the Client.
+This \ac{at} allows the Client to access the \acp{pr} on the \ac{rs}.
 In this way, OAuth 2.0 improves the security by granting Clients only a scoped access to the user's account without exposing the user's credentials to any of the Clients.

-\fig{oauth_authorization_flow} shows a simplified authorization request where the RO authorizes his Client to read email.
+\fig{oauth_authorization_flow} shows a simplified authorization request where the \ac{ro} authorizes his Client to read email.